 Common E-Scooter Injuries

-In most cities in California, e-scooters aren’t allowed to go more than 15 mph while on streets, but some can reach speeds of 60 mph and more.
+Most cities in California don’t allow e-scooters to go more than 15 mph while on streets, but some can reach speeds of 60 mph and more.

 However, even traveling at the (relatively) slow speed of 15MPH can pose a risk to a rider, with or without a helmet.

-In general, drivers are required to wear a helmet when riding an electric scooter, but helmets only offer the head protection and not the rest of the body.
+In general, drivers are required to wear a helmet when riding an electric scooter, but helmets only offer a person’s head protection and not the rest of the body.